MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/service-configuration/session-template-constants.md

 },
 ```

 ## memberInitialization

 If a `memberInitialization` object is set, the session expects the client system or title to perform initialization following session creation and/or as new members join the session.

 The timeouts and initialization stages are automatically tracked by the session, including QoS measurements if any metrics are set.
 These timeouts override the session's reservation and ready timeouts for members that have 'initializationEpisode' set.

-Can't be specified on large sessions.
+memberInitialization can't be specified on large sessions.

 element  | Description | valid values | default value
 -- | -- | -- | --